metsakaru/eversports-solution/README.md

 For automated testing I've picked Jest library based on ts-jest preprocessor.
 I've added couple of automated tests around utils functions as the beginning to ensure business logic is being covered with basic simple tests first.

+For correctness of API response I've added supertest library on top of Jest that would be able to execute API and validate the data.
+As we use static source of data I haven't add any mocks to create data before we validate it and just validate statically first available object in JSON file that it is returned as it is saved in JSON.

 ```sh
 npm test
 ```